libertyernie/CrosspostSharp/README.md

 * Header template (HTML) - default is the title, in bold text
 * Body template (HTML) - default is the description
 * Tags
-  * Include global tags (the DeviantArt or Weasyl tags shown above)
+  * Include the tags from the original site (as shown above)
   * Additional tags to include (default: #art)
   * A unique tag to add so ArtSync can find this post later
 * Footer template (HTML)